 These advancements could turn a dangerous waste product into a sustainable feedstock, benefiting both the aluminium and steel industries while mitigating environmental harm.

-Want to know more about mining?
+Want to know more about Conventional Energy?

 Learn more